Constants

 {log}

-The log file name, or an empty string if logging is not enabled.
+The log file name, or an empty string if logging to a log file is not enabled.